timetraveller-123/tp/docs/DeveloperGuide.md

 7. The `Model#updateFilteredOrder` will then take either or both `Status` and `Medicine` as predicates to filter through the order list and return valid orders.
 8. The filtered order list will then be returned and shown on the Displayed list.

-The following sequence diagram shows how `findo` works on an example input. `findo s/pd m/pan ibuprofen`
+The following sequence diagram shows how `findo` works on an example input. `findo s/pd m/pan`

 <img src="images/FindoSequenceDiagram.png" width="1200" />